Developing the 1st sustainable energy storage supply chain

 This profile is part of a paid investor education campaign.*

-- New Process – Green chemical technology innovation unlocks max value of magnetite slags, calcine and other feedstock with half the energy of current pollutive methods.
+- New Process – VEPT is a green chemical technology innovation that directly recovers vanadium electrolyte and unlocks max value of magnetite slags, calcine without carbon current pollutive methods.

 - Near term commercial demonstration objectives – Zero vanadium electrolyte production cost target with recovery of iron, titania and silica.
 Cash flow model and licensing development plan includes processing feedstocks previously considered waste.